LWVPDX presents free community education programs for members and the public, covering current public policy issues across a range of topics.

 November 15 2023 via Zoom: Transportation Challenges for Portland and Beyond.
 The video of this webinar is here.
 The podcast is here.

 March 13, 2024 “Solutions to our Affordable Housing Crisis” Panelists : Representative Mark Gamba, Oregon Legislature; Brian Hoop, Director, Housing Oregon; Dominique Merriweather (Dom), Executive Director, Proud Ground; Elsa Natal, Director of Affordable Housing for Our Just Future.
+The video of this event is here.
+For the podcast click here.

 2022-23 Programs